rahulpandita/Draft-Workshop/_drafts/OnlineIDE.markdown

 Its hard to say which is better per say, certainly the Desktop has a lot going for it and it is still the standard.
 But on the other hand the Cloud IDE has features that a Desktop just cant compare to, for example here are some advantages of the Cloud IDE:

-   a.
-No Setup
+  1. No Setup
-   b.
-No Configuration
+  2. No Configuration
-   c.
-No Administration
+  3. No Administration
-   d.
-Access from anywhere
+  4. Access from anywhere
-   e.
-The ability to Share resources
+  5. The ability to Share resources
-   f.
-Collaboration
+  6. Collaboration
-   g.
-No Hardware Limitations (i.e. the size of a DB being lager than your local storage
+  7. No Hardware Limitations (i.e. the size of a DB being lager than your local storage
-  e.
-Automatically Backups
+  8. Automatically Backups

 Definitely a local IDE.
 I've tried to use an online IDE but it's inconvenient and performance suffers.
 Things really start to slow down as you continue coding.